akankshagavade/akankshagavade.github.io/index.md

 ## About Me

 Hello!
 I’m Akanksha, a junior in Lehigh’s Integrated Business & Engineering Honors program, where I’m pursuing dual degrees in Industrial & Systems Engineering and Finance.
+I'm an international student from Mumbai, India.
 I’m passionate about the intersection of human behavior, computer interfaces, and algorithmic decision‐making, exploring how people and machines can collaborate more effectively.

-If you don't find me at my research labs, I will be in the kitchen baking something sweet (or, on the weekends, hiking a nearby trail).
+This upcoming summer, I will be in Germany as I have received the Ruhr Fellowship to conduct academic research in the field of Business & Entrepreneurship.

 <!-- Upload your own photo and change the path -->